As a website owner, you do not want to learn the hard way that you have broken the law.

 Find Legal Forms

-Another option is to purchase a package of legal templates created by legal attorney Scott Talbert …
+Another option is to download a package of legal templates created by attorney Scott Talbert to help businesses protect themselves online …

 Cut & Paste Website Legal Pages

-Cut & Paste website legal pages feature less passive voice and more plain language phrasing and can be easily customized with simple search and replace to add your own details, then pasted into your web pages.
+Cut & Paste website legal templates feature less passive voice and more plain language phrasing and can be customized with simple search and replace to insert your own business details, then pasted into your web pages.

 - Anti-Spam Policy